liuchunlei0430/Matilda/README.md

 As an example, the processed TEA-seq dataset by Swanson et al. (GSE158013) is provided for the example run, which is saved in `./Matilda/data/TEAseq`.
 Users can prepare the example dataset as input for Matilda or use their own datasets.
+Training and testing on demo dataset will cost no more than 1 minute with GPU.

 ## Running Matilda with the example dataset
 ### Training the Matilda model (see Arguments section for more details).